isaguimet/CPSC481-TeamT/README.md

 Please go to our stageOne branch to see our work for the first stage of the project! <br />
 Please go to our stageTwo branch to see our work for the second stage of the project! <br />
-Please go to our stageThree branch to see our work for the third stage of the project!
+Please go to our stageThree branch to see our work for the third stage of the project! <br />
+Please go to our stageFour branch to see our work for the fourth stage of the project!

 ### Group Members:
 - Isabella Guimet